 This may help reduce the risk of ulcers or dysbiosis related to high-grain intake.
 Reducing grain intake by adding omega-3s also has a calming effect on horses, improving their focus and handling.

-Hard keepers that have difficultly gaining weight could also benefit from essential fatty acids as a dense energy source.
-This allows you to provide more energy in your horse’s to support healthy weight gain without feeding higher volumes of commercial grains.
+Hard keepers that have difficulty gaining weight could also benefit from essential fatty acids as a dense energy source.
+This allows you to provide more energy in your horse’s diet to support healthy weight gain without feeding higher volumes of commercial grains.

 Mad Barn’s W-3 oil provides an equine source of omega-3s from plant sources (flax and soybean oil) and microalgae.
 Microalgae contains high levels of DHA, the main omega-3 in fish oil, but without a fishy smell or taste making it highly palatable for horses.